The Modern Jive Timeline

 Franco ran the first Modern Jive Weekender in November 1997 at Butlins in Bognor Regis.

 Ceroc was launched in Chicago & New York.
 Unfortunately neither survived long.
-There are still occasional Modern Jive dances in New York run by Modern Jive US.

 Robert Austin & Claire Hilliard of LeJive published the book "Learn to Dance Modern Jive!".